OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Securing-the-CI-Pipeline.md

 ---
 layout       : blocks/working-session
-title        : title-goes-here
-type         : workshop
+title        : Securing the CI Pipeline type         : workshop
 owasp-project: no
-track        :
+track        : DevSecOps
-technology   :
+technology   : CI
-related-to   :
-status       : draft
+related-to   : Integrating Security Tools in the SDL status       : draft participants : organizers   :
-participants :
-organizers   :
 ---

-...intro text...
+A key element of DevOps is the securing of the CI Pipeline.

 ## Why